Corina Smith: Personal life

 Smith has two sisters, María Sofía Smith and María Elisa Smith.

 Career

 Smith debuted on television in 2009, participating in the television series, Somos tú y yo: Un nuevo día, playing Maria Corina, a cheerleader of the Granadillo Academy.
 The series is a spin-off of Somos tú y yo.
-The series was premiered on 17 August 2009 by the Boomerang Latin American channel.
+The series was premiered on 17 August 2009 on the Boomerang Latin American channel.

 In 2010, Smith joined the main cast of the series, NPS: No puede ser.
 The series is the second spin-off of Somos tú y yo and marks the closing of the series, the series premiered for the first time 25 July 2010 in Venezuela by Venevisión and on 8 November 2010 by the Boomerang Latin American channel.